FIDE Women's Grand Prix 2015–16: Players and qualification

-In May, 2016, Hou Yifan announced that she was dropping out of the Women's Grand Prix because she disagrees with the process of determining the Women's World Champion.
-FIDE has kept every second Women's World Championship as a 64-player knockout tournament since 2010, which Hou characterized as a "lottery."
-The winner of the knockout is the Women's World Champion, and then plays the overall winner of the Grand Prix.
-Hou believes that as the current World Champion she should defend her title against a challenger (as the Men's World Championship is decided), rather than playing in qualifying tournaments and then having to play against the winner of the knockout tournament.
-Alternatively, under the current setup, if she wins both the knockout tournament and the Grand Prix, she would have to play the woman who took second place in the Grand Prix for the title.
-In the 2013-2014 cycle, Hou was unable to play in the knockout tournament because she had already committed to play in another venue when the knockout tournament was scheduled; therefore, she lost her title to Mariya Muzychuk temporarily and regained it in a match in 2016 (delayed from 2015).
-Hou also said she will not be playing in the knockout tournament in this cycle.
+In May 2016, Hou Yifan announced that she was dropping out of the Women's Grand Prix because she disagreed with the process of determining the Women's World Champion.
+FIDE had kept every second Women's World Championship as a 64-player knockout tournament since 2010, which Hou characterized as a "lottery."
+The winner of the knockout was the Women's World Champion, and then played the overall winner of the Grand Prix.
+Hou believed that as the current World Champion, she should defend her title against a challenger (how the World Chess Championship is decided), rather than playing in qualifying tournaments and then having to play against the winner of the knockout tournament.
+Alternatively, under the current setup, if she won both the knockout tournament and the Grand Prix, she would have to play the player who took second place in the Grand Prix for the title.
+In the 2013–2014 cycle, Hou was unable to play in the knockout tournament because she had already committed to play in another venue when the knockout tournament was scheduled; therefore, she lost her title to Mariya Muzychuk temporarily and regained it in a match in 2016 (delayed from 2015).
+Hou also said she would not play in the knockout tournament in the 2015–2016 cycle.